vigneshm278/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 ```
 /*
 Program to implement the Decision Tree Regressor Model for Predicting the Salary of the Employee.
-Developed by: AKSHARA C
+Developed by: YUVARAJ V
-RegisterNumber:  212223220004
+RegisterNumber:  212223230252
 */
 ```
 ```